suyashjoshi/Twitter-API-v2-sample-code/README.md

 ```

 ## Java environment set up
+Make sure you have Oracle JDK or OpenJDK installed version 8.0 or above in your machine.
-If you use Homebrew, you can install a Java runtime using:
+If you use Homebrew, you can install by issuing the following command:

 ```bash
 brew cask install java
 ```
+Then make sure all Java libraries being used are imported into your project, directly using using build tools such as Maven/Gradle/ANT etc. Finally compile and code and run to see the results printed in the terminal.

 ## Prerequisites